Perfect Password Practice

 It is near impossible to memorise a selection of random, 12-character passwords and recall them every time you need to log in to a web app.
 The old-school method of writing all your passwords in a little black book is inconvenient: its also easily compromised if you lose your little black book.

 The modern solution to this modern problem is a dedicated password manager.
 These usually work by letting you use one very strong password to access the manager where all your passwords are stored.
-There are now a good range of password managers available with a variety of convenient features such as random password generators and automatically log in to websites.
+There is now a good range of password managers available with a variety of convenient features such as random password generators and automatically log in to websites.

 However, before you sign up for a password manager, take a moment to understand that if your password manager becomes compromised then all your web apps and accounts will be vulnerable.
-For this reason it is very important to think carefully when choosing a password manager.
+For this reason, it is very important to think carefully when choosing a password manager.

 A good password manager should be:

-- zero knowledge – also known as “TNO” (trust no one) means that no-one has access to your passwords or data… not even the software developers or cloud storage managers can see your passwords.
-The down side of this is that if you forget your master password there is no-one to help you retrieve it – but that is the price to be paid for the highest possible levels of security.
+- zero-knowledge – also known as “TNO” (trust no one) means that no-one has access to your passwords or data… not even the software developers or cloud storage managers can see your passwords.
+The downside of this is that if you forget your master password there is no-one to help you retrieve it – but that is the price to be paid for the highest possible levels of security.

 - open source – means that the code that the software is written in can be viewed by anyone.
 This means that the software is less likely to have weaknesses built into it and that it can be scrutinised to check that it does what is claimed.
-It’s important not to assume that because software is open source that is it bug free – there are many cases of open source software containing vulnerabilities.
+It’s important not to assume that because the software is open source that is it bug free – there are many cases of open source software containing vulnerabilities.
 However, software where the code is freely available is a strong positive for security.